sanko/Robinhood/README.md

 Watchlists management is described in [Watchlist.md](Watchlist.md).

-We tack about gathering and modifying user and account information in [Account.md](Account.md).
+We talk about gathering and modifying user and account information in [Account.md](Account.md).

 Order related functions (placing, cancelling, listing previous orders, etc.) are in [Order.md](Order.md).